syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Style-and-Appearance.md

                 e-gridfooter
             </td>
             <td>
-                This class is added to root of summary div.
+                This class is added to root of the summary div.
             </td>
         </tr>
         <tr>